syndiate/PowerPlay-code/README.md

-Power play vode for 2022 Wolfson robtics
+PowerPlay code for 2022 Wolfson robtics